Peter Madsen: Later events and escape

-Madsen was admitted to the hospital in August 2018 after being assaulted by an 18-year-old inmate in Storstrøm Prison.
-Madsen was also in a relationship with a female prison guard, before she left.
+Madsen was admitted to a hospital in August 2018 after being assaulted by an 18-year-old inmate in Storstrøm Prison.
+Madsen was also in a relationship with a female prison guard.

 On 20 October 2020, Madsen escaped from prison.
-He was arrested again in a nearby residential area, however, not far from Herstedvester Prison.
+He was apprehended in a residential area near Herstedvester Prison.
 When police discovered that he was in possession of a pistol-like object and was wearing a belt that could potentially contain explosives, he was surrounded until bomb experts had determined that it was a decoy.
-On 9 February 2021, a Copenhagen court handed down a 21-month prison sentence to Madsen, for his attempted escape from jail.
-The additional sentence will not be added to the life sentence, but may play a role if a probation request were ever made.
+On 9 February 2021, a Copenhagen court handed Madsen a 21-month prison sentence for his attempted escape from jail.
+The additional sentence was not added to the life sentence, but may play a role if a future probation request is made.

+In 2024 a short documentary was made about Peter Madsen's escape from jail.

 Media

 On 24 January 2020, a Danish documentary, Into the Deep, premiered at the Sundance Festival in Utah, United States.
-The 90-minute documentary was directed by Australian-born Emma Sullivan and chronicles Peter Madsen and a group of volunteers helping Madsen with his projects – shot as it happens before, during, and after the murder of Kim Wall.
+The 90-minute documentary was directed by Australian-born Emma Sullivan and chronicles Peter Madsen and a group of volunteers helping Madsen with his projects – shot as it happens before and after the murder of Kim Wall.

 The Investigation (Efterforskningen) is a Danish-language television dramatisation created by Tobias Lindholm, which follows the criminal investigation of the case.
 The six-part series premiered on 28 September 2020 on TV2 and SVT.
 It features Søren Malling as chief inspector Jens Møller, Pilou Asbæk as special prosecutor Jakob Buch-Jepsen and Rolf Lassgård and Pernilla August as Wall's parents.
 The TV series does not feature the crime itself and does not mention Madsen's name, whose character does not appear onscreen either; it focuses on the investigative work leading to his indictment and conviction.
 It has been compared to the 2020 BBC series The Salisbury Poisonings.
 The series was broadcast on UK's BBC Two between 22 January and 5 February 2021.
 HBO began showing it on 1 February 2021.